eesb99/Ai_Singularity_and_Algorithmic_challenge/README.md

 A central theme in discussions on AI singularity is recursive self-improvement.
 Once an AI system can modify and enhance its own code—improving efficiency, reducing bugs, or creating entirely new functions—each iteration may multiply the next system’s capabilities [4][9].

-Your summary underscores how this could lead to an intelligence explosion.
 However, while large language models (LLMs) and other AI architectures exhibit “emergent capabilities,” they do not yet engage in open-ended, self-directed code modifications.
 Their training processes are still largely under human control [3].
 As a result, the lofty notion of a self-perpetuating feedback loop, though theoretically plausible, remains unproven in current implementations of AI.

 ### The Role of Architectures and Paradigms